darwinia-network/darwinia-docs-deprecated/content/en/wiki-tut-validator.md

 - `Unbond funds` Unbond tokens for staking, and at the same time the power will be reduced proportionally.

+- `Lock Extra` Add lock limit for bonded tokens to obtain KTON rewards.

+- `Rebond funds` Rebond the unbonding funds to earn power.

 - `Change controller account` Change the account  that will be used to control any nominating or validating actions.
 Should not match another stash or controller.

 - `Change reward destination` Change the destination account for any payment as either a nominator or validator.

+- `Set nominees` Re-nominate validator.

+- `Change session key` If you want to upgrade to become a validator, you need to fill in this item.

 - `Set on-chain identity` Set your personal information, such as display, legal name, email, website, twitter and riot.
 Other users can view this information and contact you.